-Tesla says new Autopilot would likely have prevented fatality
+Tesla's Musk says new Autopilot likely would have prevented death

 If the driver ignores three audible warnings in an hour, the system will temporarily shut off until it is parked, Musk said.

+In July tweeted publicly that he was encouraged by talks with supplier Bosch [ROBG.UL] about improvements to radar.

+"I wish we could have done it earlier," he said on Sunday.
+"The perfect is the enemy of the good."

-(Reporting By Alexandria Sage and David Shepardson; Editing by Bill Trott)
+(Writing By Alexandria Sage; Editing by Bill Trott)

 Trending Stories